opensecuritycontroller/community/testing/testcases/ds_testcases.md

 User can delete an existing DS with Openstack.

 **Required Initial State:**
-OSC has VC, MC, DA added, DS has been added but VC Security Group has not been bound.
+OSC has VC, MC, DA and DS added but DA has not been bound with the Security Group.

 **Steps:**
 1. Launch OSC web application: https://OSC-ip-address.
 2. Login to OSC.
-3. Click OSC->Setup->Distributed Appliances->Deployments->Deployment Specifications->Delete.
+3. Click OSC->Setup->Distributed Appliances->Deployments->Deployment Specifications for Virtual System->Delete.
 4. Click OK to delete DS.

 **Expected Result:**